-- While I didn’t find any specific studies on CYP2B6 polymorphisms and phthalates, there are a couple of polymorphisms that cause impaired metabolism by CYP2B6.
+- While I didn’t find any specific studies on CYP2B6 variants and phthalates, there are a couple of variants that cause impaired metabolism by CYP2B6.

 - UGT enzymes involved in the glucuronidation (phase II metabolism) of phthalates include UGT1A9, UGT1A3, UGT1A7, UGT1A10, UGT2B7 — check out my article on UGT genes

 - GSTM1 (Glutathione S-Transferase Mu 1) has been shown in several studies to interact with phthalates.
 The main variant of GSTM1 is known as GSTM1 null, meaning it is absent.

 - A small study, but one that has been replicated and cited by quite a few other studies, found that for those with GSTM1 null genotypes and phthalate exposure, the risk of fibroids was about 5 times greater.